X (Twitter)

 Manhattan’s culture varies by neighborhood.
 The zip code map is your guide to finding this diversity.

-For example, if you’re a foodie and want to taste the best brownies, steakhouses, or best nearby burgers, having zip codes can make your job much easier.
+For example, if you’re a foodie and want to taste the best brownies, steakhouses, or nearby burgers, having zip codes can help.
+It makes your job much easier.
 They help you find the food spot you need.

 You may also like: Drift In NYC: Restaurant Reviewed